Documentation

 Removing the hook

 To wire it by hand, drop the matching block into the file above.
-Support for more agents is coming.
 The reviewer itself is agent-agnostic: mind review and the GitHub App review code from any agent or author.

 Continuous integration